ietf-wg-cellar/flac-specification/flac.md

 1. **Constant**.
 A single sample value is stored.
 This method is used whenever a signal is pure DC ("digital silence"), i.e., a constant value throughout.

 1. **Fixed predictor**.
 Samples are predicted with one of five fixed (i.e., predefined) predictors, and the error of this prediction is processed by the residual coder.
 These fixed predictors are well suited for predicting simple waveforms.
 Since the predictors are fixed, no predictor coefficients are stored.
 From a mathematical point of view, the predictors work by extrapolating the signal from the previous samples.
 The number of previous samples used is equal to the predictor order.
-For more information, see [section fixed predictor subframe](#fixed-predictor-subframe).
+For more information, see (#fixed-predictor-subframe).

 1. **Linear predictor**.
 Samples are predicted using past samples and a set of predictor coefficients, and the error of this prediction is processed by the residual coder.
 Compared to a fixed predictor, using a generic linear predictor adds overhead as predictor coefficients need to be stored.
 Therefore, this method of prediction is best suited for predicting more complex waveforms, where the added overhead is offset by space savings in the residual coding stage resulting from more accurate prediction.
 A linear predictor in FLAC has two parameters besides the predictor coefficients and the predictor order: the number of bits with which each coefficient is stored (the coefficient precision) and a prediction right shift.
 A prediction is formed by taking the sum of multiplying each predictor coefficient with the corresponding past sample, and dividing that sum by applying the specified right shift.
-For more information, see [section linear predictor subframe](#linear-predictor-subframe).
+For more information, see (#linear-predictor-subframe).

 A FLAC encoder is free to select any of the above methods to model the input.
 However, to ensure lossless coding, the following exceptions apply:

 - When the samples that need to be stored do not all have the same value (i.e., the signal is not constant), a constant subframe cannot be used.
-- When an encoder is unable to find a fixed or linear predictor for which all residual samples are representable in 32-bit signed integers as stated in [section coded residual](#coded-residual), a verbatim subframe is used.
+- When an encoder is unable to find a fixed or linear predictor for which all residual samples are representable in 32-bit signed integers as stated in (#coded-residual), a verbatim subframe is used.

 For more information on fixed and linear predictors, see [@HPL-1999-144] and [@robinson-tr156].